uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 cat: software
 parentPage: User Guides
 backToTopBtnFlag: true
-excerpt: A user guide for Python, an open-source, general purpose programming language whose strength comes in the tools and libraries that are associated with it.
+excerpt: A user guide for Python, an open-source, general purpose programming language.
 ---

 [Python](https://www.python.org/) is an open-source, general purpose programming language whose strength comes in the tools and libraries that are associated with it.